Echo (Dollhouse episode)

 "Echo" is the original unaired pilot episode of the Fox television series Dollhouse.
 It was officially released on the season one DVD set.
-It was reshot and many scenes from it were taken and inserted as filler in later episodes.
-This doesn't consider it canon in terms of the show's mythology; however, many subsequent reviewers have noted that it was a superior pilot than the one aired.
+It was reshot and many scenes from it were taken and inserted into later episodes.
+It is not considered canon in terms of the show's mythology; however, many subsequent reviewers have noted that it was a superior pilot than the one aired.

-It is one of only three episodes of the series that was both written and directed by the series creator Joss Whedon.
+It is one of three episodes of the series that was both written and directed by the series creator Joss Whedon.

-Synopsis

 FBI Agent Paul Ballard gets new wind in his investigation of the mysterious Dollhouse when he receives a photo of a woman named Caroline.
 Adelle DeWitt and the dolls' handlers become nervous when the dolls begin to show signs of self-awareness.